 Cruising comes in all forms, from weekends afloat to annual charters, a 1 or 2-year mid-career break, part-year cruising or full-time.
 Many times, it includes some downsizing — whether moving to a smaller house or apartment to afford the boat, or selling it all for financial and logistical freedom.

-But where do you even start?
+But where do you even start when downsizing to live on a boat?
 Thinking about culling an entire house worth of goods is daunting.
 Overwhelming.
 Even paralyzing.

 I’ve done it three times now: once to move from our house into an apartment before we did a lot of land travel in the late 1990’s, again in 2002/03 when we moved aboard our first cruising boat, Que Tal; and again when we decided to make Barefoot Gal our full-time home in 2015.
 Somehow, between each of those, we’d managed to collect more stuff than I thought possible.